 1. X-ray: is usually the first imaging technique done.
 It is done to look for any abnormality of the curvature of spine, any abnormal shape of bones or any obvious fracture or dislocation of the bones.

-Soft tissues such as muscles, spinal cord, ligaments, or bulging discs could not be seen on plain x-rays.
+Soft tissues such as muscles, spinal cord, ligaments, or bulging discs could not be seen on plain x-rays for Low back pain Diagnosis.

-2. Computerized tomography (CT): uses X-rays to produce high quality 2D and 3D images of bones and muscles.
+2. Computerized tomography (CT) for Low back pain Diagnosis: uses X-rays to produce high quality 2D and 3D images of bones and muscles.
 It is very sensitive in detecting fractures and dislocation.
 It is not as good as MRI in detecting soft tissue abnormalities especially of the spinal cord.

-3. Magnetic resonance imaging (MRI): this test is highly sensitive in detecting the abnormalities of soft tissue.
+3. Magnetic resonance imaging (MRI) for Low back pain Diagnosis: this test is highly sensitive in detecting the abnormalities of soft tissue.
 It is the most sensitive and comprehensive test in detecting pathologies related to spine.
 It can very well detect abnormalities of IV discs, muscles, ligaments, spinal cord and nerves along with bony abnormalities.
 It is useful in detection of abnormalities such as disc herniation, spinal canal stenosis, radiculopathies, infection, tumor, inflammation etc.

 4. Nerve studies: tests done measure electrical activity of the nerves and muscle response.
 It is done to confirm nerve compression.